Template Customization Guide

 Input System Manager

-Unity's new Input System.
-Required for U3D_PlayerController but can be replaced if using your own input system.
+Unity's Input System.
+Required for the U3D player controller, but can be replaced if you're using your own input setup.

 Required for U3D Controller